“The single biggest problem in communication is the illusion that it has taken place.”

-It is often assumed that if people are exposed to a message once, then communication has been achieved.
+A common mistake is to assume that if people are simply exposed to a message once, then communication has been achieved.
 Wrong!
 People need to absorb the information they receive.
 And this may require many attempts!
-Most people need to hear something many times before the information is absorbed and leads to a response.
+Most people need to hear the same thing many times before the information is absorbed and acted upon.

 Some say seven times: the first two to build awareness, then the next two to develop interest.
 The following two may lead to some kind of commitment or decision to respond, but only when the message is heard the seventh time might there be tangible action.